nhmkdev/cardmaker/README.md

 # CardMaker

 An application that generates graphics via data sources.
-(Coming soon: Samples / Sample images)

 This application was created to help me generate components for a board game.
 You can put all of your variable data into a CSV or Google Spreadsheet and then create layouts in CardMaker.
 This separates your layout and data so you do not have to manually re-create each card.